Excerpt From Green Lighting Book:

 Furthermore, this upgrade is part of a citywide energy and water efficiency plan.
 A plan as a result, saving more than $1 million a year and create 222 jobs.
 At the lighting ceremony, the old incandescents were passed around the crowd.
 Passed around as souvenirs of the past.

 LAX Saving on LED

-In California, Los Angeles International Airport (LAX) officials switched to LEDs for functional and outdoor lighting, reducing annual lighting costs by $55,000 and lifetime maintenance costs by $980,000.
-In Oconomowoc, Wisconsin, Sentry Equipment Corporation chose to light its new factory almost entirely with LEDs, both interior and exterior.
+In California, Los Angeles International Airport (LAX) officials switched to LED bulbs for functional and outdoor lighting, reducing annual lighting costs by $55,000 and lifetime maintenance costs by $980,000.
+In Oconomowoc, Wisconsin, Sentry Equipment Corporation chose to light its new factory almost entirely with LED bulbs.
+That’s in both the interior and exterior.
 The initial cost was three times more than incandescent and fluorescent bulbs, but this price premium is expected to be repaid within two years from electricity savings.
 The bulbs are expected to last for 20 years.

 In addition, LEDs are the most advanced lighting technology they have.
 People are excited about it.
 That was Avani Pavasia explained in the New Generation Lighting shop on the Bowery in New York City (in the lighting district).
 Pavasia is a young lighting and interior designer who hopes to work on green projects.

 Pavasia pointed to a massive chandelier on the ceiling of the store.
 All consequently an array of blue LEDs shimmered through the etched glass.